lakshit1001/CampusBox-API/docs.md

 recieve the following object if user exists then send error

--type : facebook/google
+ - type : facebook/google
--token : "token vlaue"
+ - token : "token vlaue"
--interests : array
+ - interests : array
-    -each with : interest_ids
+     - each with : interest_ids
--skills : array
+ - skills : array
-    -each with : name (check if more than 5 then error) -college : "college_id"
+     - each with : name (check if more than 5 then error)
+ - college : "college_id"
--roll : "roll_number"
+ - roll : "roll_number"

 ```json